material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 Status of this document: **Stable**

-## The definition/execution pattern
+## The plan/execution pattern

-This pattern emphasizes a **separation** of the *definition* of motion from its *execution*.
+This pattern emphasizes a **separation** of the *plan* of motion from its *execution*.

 This pattern is important because:

 - It allows execution to occur in separate threads, processes, or workers.
-- Execution relies on code.
-Definitions can be represented in rich user interfaces.
-Definitions can also be sent "over the wire".
+- Execution relies on code. plans can be represented in rich user interfaces. plans can also be sent "over the wire".

-### A definition of motion
+### A plan of motion

-A definition is **what you want something to do**.
+A plan is **what you want something to do**.

-Every [primitive](../primitives.md) can be described with a definition of motion.
-For example, "draggable" and "fade in" are two distinct definitions of motion.
+Every [primitive](../primitives.md) can be described with a plan of motion.
+For example, "draggable" and "fade in" are two distinct plans of motion.
 Their execution might use Gesture and Tween primitives.

 Consider the following pseudo-code: